waveswan/snowfall-effect/README.md

 # ❄️ Snowfall Effect

-Lightweight vanilla JavaScript library for creating a realistic falling snow effect on websites.
+Lightweight JavaScript particle library for snow, rain, fire, embers, ash and other customizable particle effects on websites.
+Fast, dependency-free, and configurable for use as decorative snowfall or dynamic particle-based visuals like fire and rain.

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Size](https://img.shields.io/badge/size-~7KB-orange)